HyJavaImages Full Documentation

 Main functionality:

-• Chrome is started with a set of default Chrome arguments.
+- Chrome headless is started with a set of default Chrome arguments.
 Chrome arguments can be specified using the setChromeArguments() method.

-• When starting Chrome, the library will search in the standard install locations for the Chrome binary.
-If the library cannot find the binary or you wish to use a non-standard install you can also specify the Chrome binary with the setChromeBinaryPath() method.
+- When starting Chrome headless, the library will search in the standard install locations for the standalone “chrome-headless-shell” binary first, then the “Chrome” binary.
+If the library cannot find the binary or you wish to use a non-standard install you will need to specify the Chrome binary with the setChromeBinaryPath() method.

 The default pool size value of 2 will suit most applications.
 Large volume applications can set this to a higher value to handle a higher concurrency.